engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 - The created collections will have a name format of `UIUC-ENGR-IS Deploy <app> (<purpose>)` instead of `UIUC-ENGR-Deploy <app> (<purpose>)`.
 - The created collections will have a limiting collection of `UIUC-ENGR-Instructional`, instead of `UIUC-ENGR-All Systems`.

-#### -SkipAvailable
+#### -Available
 Optional switch.
-If specified, creation of the "Available" deployment/collection will be skipped.
+If specified, an "Available" deployment/collection with the "Install" action will be created.
+Collection will be named like `UIUC-ENGR-IS Deploy <app> (Available)`.

 #### -SkipRequired
 Optional switch.
-If specified, creation of the "Required" deployment/collection will be skipped.
+If specified, a "Required" deployment/collection with the "Install" action will be created.
+Collection will be named like `UIUC-ENGR-IS Deploy <app> (Required)`.

 #### -Uninstall
 Optional switch.
-If specified, skips creation of "Available" and "Required" collections/deployments with "Install" action, and instead creates one "Required" collection/deployment with "Uninstall" action.
+If specified, a "Required" collection/deployment with the "Uninstall" action will be created.
 Collection will be named like `UIUC-ENGR-IS Uninstall <app> (Required)`.

 #### -Prefix